 Application and selection

-- academic transcript or equivalent
+- submit an academic transcript

-- two academic references.
+- provide two academic references

 Your application form should be supported by a research proposal of at least one A4 page with a bibliography.